 The National Register of Historic Places is the official list of our country’s historic buildings, districts, sites, structures, and objects worthy of preservation.
 It was established as part of the National Historic Preservation Act of 1966 and is overseen by the National Park Service.
 The National Register recognizes more than 90,000 properties for their significance in:

 National Center for Preservation Technology & Training (NCPTT)

 The Federal Historic Preservation Tax Incentives program encourages private sector investment in the rehabilitation and re-use of historic buildings.
 It creates jobs and is one of the nation’s most successful and cost-effective community revitalization programs.
-It has leveraged over $84 billion in private investment to preserve 42,293 historic properties since 1976.
 The National Park Service and the Internal Revenue Service administer the program in partnership with State Historic Preservation Offices.